Dining area with sheer curtains over shades

 Photo Credit: @T_h_e_l_o_t

-17. Dinette Replaced with a Pull-Out Table and Desk
+17. Replacing RV Dinette Booth With a Pull-Out Table and Desk

 This fifth wheel now has a dual workspace and a dining table with this unique setup.